-3.3.103alety Water y Watch Potential Designates Contract Safety or Security Company Reports to Operations Section Chief Operations Section Chief Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L og, Role Responsibilities The Safety Watch Lead operations carried out er ensures the tactical during the response are Ensuring the safe conduct of tactical operations. safety procedures.
-This ce with normal Pembina s may require: entations to third parties Ensuring tactical operations are conducted in accordance with normal Pembina safety procedures and / or the Incident Safety Plan. involved in the response.
-Reviewing certifications.
-Ensuring mutual aid partners and contractors procedures meet or exceed Pembina procedures.
-The support and observation of tactical actions being conducted to ensure they are being completed safely.
-Ensuring enough safety personnel are available to support and observe tactical operations.
-Providing orientations to response personnel.
-Reviewing certifications.
-Identification and m present at an incide More than one person Ensuring mutual aid partners and contractors conduct activities in a manner that meets or exceeds Pembina's safety procedures. · of Safety Watch during a Vatch Leader will assign Groups within the Identification and mitigation of hazards during the response. response to ensure act safely as possible. ivities are conducted as Providing regular updates to the Operations Section Chief on the safe conduct of operations during the response.
+3.3.103alety Water y Watch Potential Designates Field or Plant Personnel, Contract Safety or Security Company Reports to • Operations Section Chief Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L og, Role Responsibilities The Safety Watch Lead operations carried out er ensures the tactical during the response are Ensuring the safe conduct of tactical operations. safety procedures.
+This ce with normal Pembina s may require: entations to third parties Ensuring tactical operations are conducted in accordance with normal Pembina safety procedures and / or the Incident Safety Plan. involved in the response.Reviewing certifications.Ensuring mutual aid partners and contractors Ensuring enough safety personnel are available to support and observe tactical operations. procedures meet or procedures.
+The support and obs Providing orientations to response personnel. cted to ensure they are Reviewing certifications.
+Identification and mitigation of hazards present at an incident site or facility.
+More than one person may be required to fulfill Ensuring mutual aid partners and contractors conduct activities in a manner that meets or exceeds Pembina's safety procedures. · of Safety Watch during a Vatch Leader will assign Groups within the Identification and mitigation of hazards during the response. response to ensure act safely as possible. ivities are conducted as Providing regular updates to the Operations Section Chief on the safe conduct of operations during the response.
 The Safety Watch Leader or any person assigned to them has the authority to stop any unsafe acts.
 Stopping unsafe acts.
 Digital vers - uide for further details. line.
 Hard copies are available in the ICP.